dhanfort/NASA_NOAA_LaSSO21_dlbfortela/README.md

 Kevin Toups (Funded Undergraduate Student); Chemical Engineering, University of Louisiana at Lafayette

 ##
-This LaSSO research project is funded by the partnership grant by Louisiana Space Grant Consortium (LaSPACE) & Louisiana Sea Grant (LSG)
+This LaSSO research project is funded by the partnership grant of Louisiana Space Grant Consortium (LaSPACE) & Louisiana Sea Grant (LSG)

 Primary Grant by U.S. Department of Commerce‐NOAA: NA18OAR4170098